 With a grateful glance to Kate, the physician bowed to the queen.
-“You do not need to leave the chamber, Your Majesty, just allow my Lady Knollys speak privately to me.”
+“You do not need to leave the chamber, Your Majesty, pray allow my Lady Knollys speak privately to me.”

 Bess considered Kate.
 “You’re right.
-She won’t speak the truth if she fears I might hear.”
+She will not speak the truth if she fears I might hear.”

 Dudley took her arm.
 “Come, Your Grace, stand by the fire with me.”
 He turned to Lettice.
 “You, too, Lettice.”
 Lettice gazed at him with wide eyes, then lowered her head; a cloud of hair fell, hiding her face.

-The physician held up his candle to Kate and talked quietly to her, asking questions.
-He walked away from her, poured wine into a goblet from the flask on the table and shook a power into it.
+The physician held up his candle to Kate and murmured to her, asking questions.
+He walked away from her, poured wine into a goblet from the flask on the table, and shook a power into it.
 Bringing it to her, he watched her as she drank to the finish, taking the goblet from her.
 He returned to the queen and bowed.

 “Your Grace – I think there is no need to worry tonight.
-Another bad attack, but our Lady assures me she feels little discomfort now.
+Another acute attack, but Lady Knollys assures me she feels minor discomfort now.
 I will come and bleed her in the morning.”
 He turned to Dudley.
-“My lord Earl – Lady Knollys asks if you could please carry her back to bed.
+“My lord Earl — Lady Knollys asks if you could please carry her back to bed.
 She is too weak to walk.”
 He looked at the goblet in his hand.
 “I shall prepare another potion just in case the pain returns.”

 Dudley strode to the window-seat, picking Kate up with ease, and returned her to bed.
-Bess and Lettice followed after, helping him with her pillows.
+Bess and Lettice followed, helping him with her pillows.

 Lettice turned.
 “Your Majesty, there’s no need for you to stay longer.
 You can leave my mother with me.”

 “With you?”
 Bess scowled at Lettice.
-“After you’ve proven once more you’re nothing more than an empty headed chit?
+“When you’ve proven once more you’re nothing more than an empty-headed chit?
 You are a fool, but I’m not.
 I’ll stay with your mother tonight.”